leesmith404/Jupyter-Math-For-Nerds/README.md

  - Analytic Geometry
  - Trigonometry
  - Plotting
- - Differentiatives
+ - Differative
  - Calculus
  - Series and Limits

- ####  Click on IntroImage.PNG to see part of one Notebook file

- ### Brower-HTML-Files FOLDER has Browser versions of Notebook files.
+ - Linear Analysis [coming soon]
+ - ODE and PDE [differential equations] are a work in progress

+ ####  If you do not have Anaconda installed on your computer [See How-To-Use.md]
+ #### you can find an PDF version of each Jupyter Notebook file.
- ### Jupiter-Files FOLDER has Jupyter Notebook files [.ipynb extension]
+ ### Jupiter-Files FOLDER has the Jupyter Notebook files [.ipynb extension]

  ##### ENJOY -- LeeSmithSBCC@gmail.com
+  - I will post some of the responses and questions.